 The college accepts the Associate of Arts Transfer Degree (AAOT) from Oregon community colleges and the Direct Transfer Agreement (DTA) from Clark College in Vancouver, Washington as having fulfilled all Core Studies requirements, with the exception of one course in Communications (EN 200A), one course in Humanities (HUM 310A), which is part of the ADP bachelor degree cohort study, and two courses of Religion, one of which (REL 320A) is part of the ADP bachelor degree cohort study.
+Students with two-year degrees are not exempt from the mathematics competency requirements of the college as described in the Core Studies requirements (see page 25).
 In addition, Warner Pacific College honors articulated agreements with specified colleges.
 Students should consult with an academic counselor.
 Other accredited college associate degrees are transferable and qualify a student for junior status; these will be evaluated for applicability toward Core Studies, major, or electives.
 If a student wishes to transfer the associate degree, the associate degree must be completed prior to entry at Warner Pacific College.